alphasentaurii/starskope/README.md

 ---

 **INTRODUCTION**
 One of the reasons I quote Mr. Feynman above is because I set out to work on this project with only one year of high school physics under my belt.
 Despite loving the subject and even getting an A- in that one class, for some reason I did not continue pursuing physics while in school.
-I bought the Feynman lectures a few years back (on a whim? who does that?) and as soon as I began preparing for this project I felt intuitively that it would be somewhat ridiculous for me to build neural networks for classifying astrophysical data if I had no idea what the data meant beyond a surface level (i.e. Google), let alone on an intimate, perhaps even quantum scale.
+I bought the Feynman lectures a few years back (on a whim? who does that?) and as soon as I began preparing for this project I felt intuitively that it would be somewhat ridiculous for me to build neural networks for classifying astrophysical data if I didn't fully grasp how and why the equations used to calculate my findings actually work.

-**BACKGROUND**
-I'm intensely curious about why things work the way they do, and I'm not satisified by the answer unless I know the math behind it too.
-During the course of this Capstone project, I somehow managed to (that is, found it extremely necessary to) read almost all of Parts I and II of the Feynman lectures.
-I did that because I wanted to understand the physics, not just the math.
-The underlying question I am asking  -- and the ultimate argument I am proposing for astrophysics-related applications of machine learning in general -- is one that I believe Richard Feynman would agree with, were he around still today: *machine learning models for physics need to take physics into account, not simply the math.* After all, we train our own brains' neurons by learning physics before we go around making statements and predictions about the universe.
-Shouldn't we do the same for our algorithms?

 **QUESTIONS**
-For this project, the specific questions I am looking to answer are as follows:
+The specific questions this project seeks to answer are as follows:

     1. Can a transiting exoplanet be detected strictly by analyzing the raw flux values of a given star?

-    2. What kind of normalization, de-noising, and/or unit conversion is necessary in order for the analysis to be accurate?
+    2. What is the best approach for pre-processing photometric timeseries data and what are some of the issues we might encounter in choosing how the data is prepared for classification modeling?

     3. How much signal-to-noise ratio is too much?
 That is, if the classes are highly imbalanced, for instance only a few planets can be confirmed out of thousands of stars, does the imbalance make for an unreliable or inaccurate model?
     4. How do we test and validate that?

-To recap, the overall question is: how much actual physics do we need to know and understand as data scientists in order to make good (or preferably, great) data scientists for the world of space exploration (and thus the fields of astrophysics, astronomy, and aerospace)?

 **DATASET**
-To answer the above questions, I started the analysis with a labeled timeseries dataset from Kaggle posted by NASA several years ago.
+To answer the above questions, I started the analysis with a small labeled timeseries dataset from Kaggle posted by NASA several years ago.
 The reason I chose this particular dataset is because in terms of the type of information we typically need to know in order to solve a physics problem -- the primary one being UNITS, otherwise it's a math problem! -- this one is barren.
 The author who posted the dataset (`Winter Delta` or `W∆`) does however give us a few hints on how we *could* determine the units, and the dimensions, and a lot of other important physics-related information, if we do a little research.
 The biggest hint is that this dataset is from the K2 space telescope's Campaign 3 observations in which only 42 confirmed exoplanets are detected in a set of over 5,000 stars.
 Looking at the dataset on its own (before doing any digging), we are given little information about how long the time period covers, and we know do not know what the time intervals between flux values are.
 So far, this has not stopped any data scientists from attempting to tackle the classification model without gathering any additional information.

 **MODEL**
 To answer the question, I first set out to build a model for the data as is, "sans-physics".
 The baseline model is a neural network using the Keras API in a sci-kit learn wrapper.